Lazybu0y/BMAD-METHOD/README.md

 **1. Agentic Planning:** Dedicated agents (Analyst, PM, Architect) collaborate with you to create detailed, consistent PRDs and Architecture documents.
 Through advanced prompt engineering and human-in-the-loop refinement, these planning agents produce comprehensive specifications that go far beyond generic AI task generation.

-**2. Context-Engineered Development:** The Scrum Master agent then transforms these detailed plans into hyper-detailed development stories that contain everything the Dev agent needs - full context, implementation details, and architectural guidance embedded directly in story files.
+**2. Context-Engineered Development:** The Scrum Master agent transforms these detailed plans into hyper-detailed development stories.
+The enhanced development workflow includes dedicated technical code review (Code Reviewer agent) before functional testing (QA agent), ensuring both technical quality and functional correctness.

 This two-phase approach eliminates both **planning inconsistency** and **context loss** - the biggest problems in AI-assisted development.
-Your Dev agent opens a story file with complete understanding of what to build, how to build it, and why.
+Your development agents receive complete understanding of what to build, how to build it, and why, with comprehensive quality assurance at each step.

 **📖 [See the complete workflow in the User Guide](docs/user-guide.md)** - Planning phase, development cycle, and all agent roles